-Disability Services:
+5. Accessibility Services:

-If you are a student with a disability (e.g. physical limitations, visual impairments, hearing impairments, or learning disabilities), you are encouraged to discuss required accommodations with your professor and/or the Disability Services office.
+If you are a student with a disability (e.g. physical limitations, visual impairments, hearing impairments, or learning disabilities), you are encouraged to discuss required accommodations with your professor and/or the Accessibility Services office.
 Visit Room E1101 or call Extension 2703 so that support services can be arranged for you.

-Communication:
+6. Communication:

-The College considers WebCT/LMS as the primary channel of communication for each course.
+The College considers Desire2Learn (D2L) as the primary channel of communication for each course.
 Regularly checking this software platform is critical as it will keep you directly connected with faculty and current course information.
-Success in this course may be directly related to your willingness to take advantage of the Learning Management System communication tool.
+Success in this course may be directly related to your willingness to take advantage of this Learning Management System (LMS) communication tool.